hyperoceanic/marks-docs/docs/People/onboarding.md

 ## End of Week 1

 * Review the week with the new starter.
-* Review the 'first task' and confirm it got done* If not, it is on me rather than the new joiner.
+* Review the 'first task' and confirm it got done.
+If not, it is on me rather than the new joiner.
-* Agree a couple of OKRs for the rest of their first month* It might be useful to review what's the 'one job' that the person has been hired to do and to schedule a review of that for the end of month 1.
+* Agree a couple of OKRs for the rest of their first month.
+It might be useful to review what's the 'one job' that the person has been hired to do and to schedule a review of that for the end of month 1.
 The goal here is to make sure you and they are aligned on what the expectation is.
 * Confirm all of the HR stuff has been dealt with
-* Make a list with them of the other stuff they need to learn* Remind them that they can use their calendar to block out time to learn and that you can help them identify the materials and people who can help.
+* Make a list with them of the other stuff they need to learn.
+Remind them that they can use their calendar to block out time to learn and that you can help them identify the materials and people who can help.
-* Get feedback on the process from the new starter*
+* Get feedback on the process from the new starter.
 * Again, feedback up the totem pole.

 :::tip Get Feedback
- Senior Engineers can offer valuable feedback on your onboarding process* Don't neglect to ask them for ways to improve it.
+ Senior Engineers can offer valuable feedback on your onboarding process.
+Don't neglect to ask them for ways to improve it.
 :::

 ## End of Month 1

 * Review the month with the new starter.
 * Get feedback on the process from them.
-* Review how they're dealing with their 'one job'* Quality, timeliness* If it is working out then plan to add some non-core stuff to get them started on their pathway within the organization.
+* Review how they're dealing with their 'one job'.
+Quality, timeliness.
+If it is working out then plan to add some non-core stuff to get them started on their pathway within the organization.

 ## Making sure it's all working out